knowm/memristor-discovery/src/main/resources/help/Pulse.md

 # Pulse App

-This app allows you to drive a memristor in series with a resistor with one or more square pulse waveforms and observe the response as either a time series (V1+/T and V2+/T), I-T or G-T plot, revealing the incremental conductance behavior of the memristor.
+The Pulse App allows you to drive a memristor in series with a resistor with one or more pulse waveforms and observe the instantaneous and post-puslse response.
+The instantaneous response is displayed on the upper chart as a time series of voltage (V1+ vs T) and (V2+ vs T), current (I vs T) or conductance (G vs T).
+The lower plot shows the conductance of the memristor, as measured by a low-voltage (.1V) pulse.
+The sampling rate of these measurments can be set on the control panel.

+*note:*

+1. A memristor undergoes a dynamic internal change after receiving an impulse, and this response can extend *beyond* the timescale of the impulse.
+We have observed 'cascades', where the conductance of the memristor continues to fall (or climb) *after* application of a pulse.
+In addition, non-linearities in equipment and devices can result in measurement deviations if two different read voltages are used to measure conductance at two moments in time.
+Hence, the changes in a memristor is revealed when measurments are performed over time scales longer than the impulse and constant read voltages are used.

+2. The energy estimations are calculated from the following equation:

+AppliedEnergy = AppliedAmplitude * AppliedAmplitude / (MemristorResistance + SeriesResistorResistance + SwitchResistances) * PulseNumber * PulseWidth;

 ![](file://help/Pulse.png)

 ## Connections

-1. Arbitrary Waveform Generator W1 (Analog Discovery 2's "W1" and "gnd" connectors) is connected across the memristor (M) and series resistor (R).
+1. Arbitrary Waveform Generator W1 (AD2's W1 and Gnd connectors) are connected across the memristor M and series resistor R.
-2. Oscilloscope Probe V1+ (Analog Discovery 2's "1+" and "1-" connectors) is connected across the memristor (M) and series resistor (Rs).
+2. Oscilloscope Probe V1+ (AD2's 1+ and 1- connectors) is connected across the memristor M and series resistor Rs.
 3. Oscilloscope Probe V2+ (Analog Discovery 2's "2+" and "2-" connectors) is connected across the series resistor (R).

 ## Memristor Selection